-Oral cancer is cancer of the mouth.
+Oral cancer is cancer that starts in the mouth.

 Causes of Oral cancer